spotinst/help/src/docs/spot-pc/features/concepts/avd-primer.md

 * User Management and Identity Provider
   * Azure AD is the identity provider for AVD and Spot PC.
 Users' assignment to specific Spot PC resources (desktops and apps) is governed by the users' membership in AD Security Groups.
 The IT team is responsible for organizing the users into the appropriate groups and the ongoing management of that membership.
 Spot PC automation translates that membership, automatically exposing the appropriate resources when membership changes are made.
 Via Azure AD Connect, Azure AD and the local AD Domain Controller are synced for management simplicity.
 * Active Directory Domain
   * While Azure AD is the identity provider, the VMs in AVD and Spot PC must join the actual AD DC, typically via a site-to-site VPN.
 The deployment of this VPN, along with the setup of Azure AD Connect are septs of the onboarding process fulfilled via a self-service workflow with support from the Spot PC services team.
-The configuration and management fo the AD DC remains the responsibility of the IT team.
+The configuration and management of the AD DC remains the responsibility of the IT team.
 * Windows OS and User Session Licensing
-  * Licensing for the OS and user sessions in AVD are both handled as part fo the end user's Microsoft 365 subscription, a responsibility that remains with the IT team.
+  * Licensing for the OS and user sessions in AVD are both handled as part of the end user's Microsoft 365 subscription, a responsibility that remains with the IT team.
 Licensing for the OS for non-session host VMs including the management VM and any purchased Business Servers is included in the Spot PC service, that licensing responsibility is part of the Spot PC service.
 * End User Helpdesk
   * The support of end users is solely provided by the IT team, end user support is not included in the Spot PC service.
 The Spot PC console does include significant real-time data visibility, log aggregation, one-click remote access and configurations functionality to enable the helpdesk to efficiently support their end users.
 * Private Connectivity to IT Resources